-In the words of AGC's Past President J. Doug Pruitt, these projects, with their vision, scope and grandeur literally dare to challenge, dare to change.
-Chosen by you, the contractors, recipients of the Build America Awards have demonstrated the very best when it comes to building a better America and improving our quality of life.
+In the words of AGC's Past President J. Doug Pruitt, "These projects, with their vision, scope, and grandeur dare to challenge, dare to change.
+Chosen by you, the contractors, and recipients of the Build America Awards have demonstrated the very best in building a better America and improving our quality of life."

 AGC Outstanding Program Award

 The Outstanding Program Award recipient is selected from the first place award winners represented in each division and category.
 This award represents the “Best of the Best” for the Recognition of Safety Excellence awards program.